Islamic monuments in Kosovo: Monuments in Kosovo before the Ottoman era

 As earlier mentioned, Islam was introduced to Kosovo quite long before the Ottomans.
 However, there is yet research to be done regarding Islamic monuments before the Ottomans in Kosovo.

 Nevertheless, Kosovo, as many other countries in the Balkans, were primarily Christian during the pre-Ottoman period.
 Thus, claims may be raised about Kosovo as the cradle of Christianity, namely orthodox civilization, because of few monuments of the 14th century and few others of the 15th century being found in the country.

 Moreover, Kosovo is often depicted as a flourishing center of Eastern orthodoxy during the late medieval period, yet with the arrival of the Ottomans this flourishing became calamity because the Ottomans either inadvertently destroyed those monuments or turned them into Islamic/Ottoman ones.
 However, looking into Kosovo today one cannot deny the presence of Christian shrines and monuments, both catholic and orthodox aside, however, recent data show that Kosovo before the Ottomans was not the home of Christians alone but it was also a home of Bogomils, Muslims, Jews etc.

 In this regard, these data show that migration as a natural process occurred in different periods of history because different people moved here and there seeking better opportunities or better places to live.
 As in many parts in the world such migrations happened to Kosovo, too.
 In 1095 a Muslim family from Aleppo city, present day Syria, migrated to Kosovo and settled there.
-This seems to be a big family and they migrated in different periods from 1095 until 1291, they settled in the southern part of Kosovo in the present-day Dragaš municipality.
+This seems to be a big family and they migrated in different periods from 1095 until 1291, they settled in the southern part of Kosovo in the present-day Dragash municipality.

 Since keeping the prayers (salat) is one of the tenets of Islam, Muslims need to have mosques in order to keep the weekly (Juma) prayer.
 Obviously, this family after settling in the country and getting together the other members of the family, they seemed to be liking the country and made long terms plan of staying there.
-As a result, in 1289, they built a small mosque for their household needs and the mosque, most probably, is named after the householder’s name Ahmed Al-Aga.
+As a result, in 1289, they built a small mosque for their household needs and the mosque, most probably, is named after the householder's name Ahmed Al-Aga.
 This is the first mosque in Kosovo at least 100 years before the Ottoman arrival in Kosovo and the well-known battle of Kosovo in 1389.